ibm-cloud-docs/power-iaas/network-architecture.md

 These are the base capability use cases.
 These base use cases can be customized to meet any specific requirement.
 {: important}

-### Connecting an on-premise data center
+### Connecting an on-premises data center
 {: #per-on-orem}

 1. The on-premises data center uses a direct link connection to attach to the transit gateway that can access the IBM Cloud.

 2. A PER-enabled {{site.data.keyword.powerSys_notm}} workspace can connect to IBM Cloud using the same transit gateway, that in turn can attach to an on-premises data center by using the direct link.
-The PER-enabled workspace use a Pod-to-Pod Router (PPR) to establish the connection to IBM Cloud.
+The PER-enabled workspace uses a Pod-to-Pod Router (PPR) to establish the connection to IBM Cloud.

 3. A Generic Routing Encapsulation (GRE) tunnel is required when you want to establish a connection from your PER-enabled workspace with classic infrastructure because the classic subnet is located behind the Backend Connect Router (BCR) router.

     The custom IP address for example `172.X.X.X` that originates from your workspace is dropped and not allowed to pass through by the Backend Customer Router (BCR).
-The BCR only allows to pass through an IBM Cloud IP address (`10.0.0.0/8`).
+The BCR allows an IBM Cloud IP address (`10.0.0.0/8`) only to pass through.

-    Hence, if you have a custom IP address in your PER-enabled workspace, you will need a GRE tunnel that will wrap the custom IP address with another header.
-This GRE tunnel will need to be attached with the transit gateway.
+    Hence, if you have a custom IP address in your PER-enabled workspace, you need a GRE tunnel that wraps the custom IP address with another header.
+This GRE tunnel needs to be attached with the transit gateway.

 ![Connecting on-premises with a PER-enabled workspace](./images/2_PER_Onprem.svg "Connecting on-premises with a PER-enabled workspace"){: caption="Figure 9.
 Connecting on-premise with a PER-enabled {{site.data.keyword.powerSys_notm}}" caption-side="bottom"}

-### Connecting to clasic infrastructure
+### Connecting to classic infrastructure
 {: #per-classic}

 1. Establish a connection between PER-enabled {{site.data.keyword.powerSys_notm}} workspace and the classic infrastructure by using local routing of transit gateway.
-2. There is no additional transit gateway charges.
+2. Involves no additional transit gateway charges.
 3. For such connection the following conditions should be satisfied:
     - The workspace and the classic infrastructure should be in the same region.
     - The workspace should be connected to a transit gateway.